MuindiKate/aes-secure-messenger/README.md

  Sender
 1. Enters a message
 2. App encrypts it with a randomly generated AES key
-3. The encrypted message is sent via SMS using **Africa’s Talking**
+3. The private key is sent via OTP SMS using **Africa’s Talking**
-4. Encrypted message is displayed and can be copied/shared
+4. Encrypted message is displayed and can be copied/shared via email/ whatsapp

  Receiver
-1. Receives the encrypted message via SMS.
+1. Receives the private key via SMS.
-2. Inputs the encrypted message
+2. Copy pastes and Inputs the encrypted message sent earlier and the private key sent via SMS
 3. App decrypts and displays the original message

  Technologies Used